sarashinanikki/my-portfolio/docs/src/index.md

   details: A contestant of competitive programming contests.
 Not only implementation, but also making a good use of algorithms.
 - title: Cloud Architect
   details: Especially, I have much experience in Azure Service.
 Data & AI, WEB Apps, project management, IoT and so on.
-footer: Made by with Natsuki Yokota
+footer: Made by Natsuki Yokota
 ---